miahandrio/webQuizEngine/README.md

 For accessing api, web UI should be comin in the following weeks, but now, using it with postman(or similar software is recommended).

 ## NOTE
-The WebQuizTestEngine test is currently working only if you have no table entries.
+The WebQuizTestEngine test is currently working only if you have no table entries, new test file coming soon!

 ## Authorisation
 For any request through /quizzes endpoints, the authentification is required.
 This project uses http basic authentification.